 Through hard work, strong musicianship, solid friendship, supportive families, and a genuine ability to connect with their audience, Trout’s homegrown success and appeal exploded in the 1990s.
 This led to regular touring throughout the US and Canada in their infamous red truck, Robert RedFord.
 They retired The Red Truck in 1997 after accumulating over half a million miles.
 The 1990s ushered in the era of compact discs and Trout released 9 more albums from 1990 – 1999 on their label.
 They were nominated for Grammy awards in 2001, 2004, 2006, and 2008.

 Keith and Ezra have always been road dogs, driving tens of thousands of miles throughout the United States every year.
 In March 2020, years of touring came to a halt.
 After a month apart, they reunited at the Trout House Studio and did what they do best: they wrote songs together.
 With live gigs disappearing, Keith and Ezra had lots of time to experiment and create.
 The studio became their safe house.
 They wrote over a dozen new songs and performed monthly live streams to stay connected with their fans.
 The result is Trout’s 25th album, “Safe House”.

 It is not unusual for three or four generations of a family to show up at a Trout performance and this is a point of pride for both Keith and Ezra.
-It may be impossible to categorize what kind of music Trout plays, but after attending a show, you’ll know exactly what you’ve witnessed: two guys who still love what they do and are excited to share it with you.
+It may still be impossible to tell you what kind of music Trout plays, but after attending a show, you’ll know exactly what you’ve witnessed: two guys who still love what they do and are excited to share it with you.